Majuro Atoll Weather Today

 Weather Summary

 Currently in Majuro Atoll, expect varied conditions with hot temperatures around 29°, though it feels warmer.
-Winds are strong winds.
+Winds are moderate winds.
 Stay hydrated and seek shade during peak hours.

 Daily Weather Forecast